sebastianchristopher/Java8OCANotes/README.md

 ```
 * only one object, Dog, is created and referenced
 * the ability of a Dog instance to be passed as an instance of an interface it implements, and as an instance of one of its superclasses, is the nature of polymorphism
-* once the object has been assigned a new reference type, only the methods and variables available to that reference tyoe are callable on the object without an explicit class
+* once the object has been assigned a new reference type, only the methods and variables available to that reference type are callable on the object without an explicit cast
 ```java
 class Mammal {
 	public boolean isWarmBlooded() {